evertrue/zookeeper-cookbook/README.md

 with a default recipe for backwards compatibility pre-LWRP which will work fine, but is really just an example.

+Use the "install" recipe to install the binaries, but perform no further actions.

 ### Resources
 This cookbook ships with one resource, with future plans for two more covering service management and configuration rendering.